 Beth Israel Congregation - Ann Arbor, Michigan

-Rabbi Dobrusin has served as Rabbi at Beth Israel since 1988.
-He received his B.A. in Near Eastern and Judaic Studies from Brandeis University and an M.A. and Rabbinic ordination from the Jewish Theological Seminary of America.
+Rabbi Dobrusin received his B.A. in Near Eastern and Judaic Studies from Brandeis University and an M.A. and Rabbinic ordination from the Jewish Theological Seminary of America.
 In 2010, he received an honorary Doctor of Divinity Degree from JTS.
 In 2015, Rabbi Dobrusin was named one of the 33 most inspiring rabbis in America by The Forward.

-Rabbi Dobrusin is an active supporter of many different Jewish organizations and currently serves as a board member and former co-chair for T’ruah: A Rabbinic Call For Human Rights.
+Rabbi Dobrusin is an active supporter of many different Jewish organizations and is a former co-chair for T’ruah: A Rabbinic Call For Human Rights.
 He is a founding member of the Interfaith Round Table of Washtenaw County and has served on the board of directors for several other community agencies.